Police-Data-Accessibility-Project/scrapers/CONTRIBUTING.md

 ### Find a dataset to scrape.

-Navigate to our [Dataset Catalog](https://www.dolthub.com/repositories/pdap/datasets) and find a source to scrape, or add your own.
-If this is your first time using Dolt, you can [reference our primer](../data-storage/dolthub.md).
+Navigate to our [Dataset Catalog](https://www.dolthub.com/repositories/pdap/datasets) and find a source to scrape.
+It's likely you will need to [add the dataset yourself](https://docs.pdap.io/components/data-collection/dataset-catalog/submit-or-update-datasets).
+This takes about 5–10 minutes.

-You can also scrape data to improve the dataset catalogue itself!
-Head to #datasets in Slack or make a PR in Dolt.

 ### Get set up locally.